 Contrary to Petitioners' claim (Petrs' Br.
-40-43), the MDO was not arbitrary and capricious because it relied on general evidence of the impact of flavors on youth e-cigarette use, while requiring product-specific evidence to assess any benefits to smokers from use of Petitioners' products.
-The Sixth Circuit rejected a similar argument in Breeze Smoke.
-18 F.4th at 508 (concluding that FDA acted lawfully in "considering literature that supported the thesis that flavored ENDS products pose special health risks to children[, while] requiring [Petitioner] present more than literature reviews to justify its products' public health benefits.").
+44-48), the marketing denial orders were not arbitrary and capricious because they relied on general evidence of the impact of flavors on youth e-cigarette use, while requiring product-specific evidence to assess any benefits to smokers from use of Petitioners' products.
+The Sixth Circuit rejected a similar argument in Breeze Smoke, 18 F.4th at 508 (concluding that FDA acted reasonably in "requiring [Petitioner] present more than literature reviews to justify its products' public health benefits").

-FDA relied on general scientific literature to show the special appeal of flavored e-cigarettes to youth because, in the Sixth Circuit's words, "those risks are understood as a matter of scientific consensus."
+FDA reasonably relied on general scientific literature to show the special appeal of flavored e-cigarettes to youth because, in the Sixth Circuit's words, "those risks are understood as a matter of scientific consensus."
 Id.
+There is no dispute that Petitioners' products have the primary characteristic-flavors-that attracts young people to e-cigarettes.
 In contrast, FDA found that no scientific consensus exists on whether flavors help cigarette smokers stop smoking to a greater degree than tobacco-flavored e-cigarettes.
+See Charleston-FDA1-000131; CB-FDA1-000802-03; JSL-FDA1-000102-03; PJ-FDA1-000075-76.

-AvailVapor-FDA1-000069-70.
-FDA further concluded that product-specific evidence is necessary because the effectiveness of a product in "promoting switching among smokers arises from a combination of its product features-including labeled characteristics like flavor and nicotine concentration-as well as the sensory and subjective experience of use (taste, throat hit, nicotine delivery), and can also be influenced by how the device itself looks and feels to the use[r]."
-AvailVapor-FDA1-000071.
-It was thus appropriate for FDA to require product-specific evidence to support this claim.
+While Petitioners claim to have submitted randomized controlled trials as part of its literature review, Petrs' Br.
+35-36; supra p.17, as well as "information on switching and cessation, [and] outcomes based on flavor type," id. at 37, there is no indication that these studies actually evaluated Petitioners' products.
+This is a fatal omission because, as FDA noted, a product's effectiveness in "promoting switching among smokers arises from a combination of its product features-including labeled characteristics like flavor and nicotine concentration-as well as the sensory and subjective experience of use (taste, throat hit, nicotine delivery), and can also be influenced by how the device itself looks and feels to the use[r]."
+Charleston-FDA1-000132; CB-FDA1-000804; JSL-FDA1-000104; PJ-FDA1-000077.
+It was thus reasonable for FDA to require product-specific evidence to support this claim.

-B. FDA's determination that access and marketing restrictions are insufficient to reduce youth initiation of flavored products was reasonable.
+B. FDA's determination that access and marketing restrictions are insufficient to reduce youth initiation of flavored products was not arbitrary and capricious.

-Petitioners also argue that FDA failed to consider their marketing plan, which they claim "would limit youth access and exposure" to their flavored products.
+Petitioners also argue that FDA failed to consider their "youth prevention and traceability and marketing plans," which they allege "provided evidence to support that Petitioners' products currently do not, and would not in the future, induce youth initiation."
 Petrs' Br.
-34. As is apparent from the TPL Review, FDA gave due consideration to the role of access and marketing restrictions on youth usage of e-cigarettes and, based on the agency's experience with those restrictions and other real-world data, reasonably concluded that they are, by their nature, insufficient to prevent youth usage of flavored and highly-addictive products that are so intensely appealing to young consumers.
-See AvailVapor-FDA1-000069 n.xix.
-While access and marketing restrictions are important and indeed necessary to support a PMTA, as FDA has emphasized time and again, see Petrs' Br.
-35, they are not sufficient when it comes to flavored e-cigarettes.
+40. As is apparent from the technical project lead reviews, FDA gave due consideration to the role of access and marketing restrictions on youth usage of e-cigarettes and, based on the agency's experience with those restrictions and other real-world data, reached the reasonable conclusion that they are, by their nature, insufficient to prevent youth usage of flavored and highly-addictive products that are so intensely appealing to young consumers.
+See Charleston-FDA1-000131 n.xix; CB-FDA1-000802 n.xix; JSL-FDA1-000102 n.xix; PJ-FDA1-000075 n.xix.

+While access and marketing restrictions are important and indeed necessary to support a premarket tobacco product application, as FDA has emphasized time and again, see Petrs' Br.
+40-42, FDA concluded they are not sufficient when it comes to flavored e-cigarettes.16